-- Demonstrate an understanding of the role of the Behavioral Studies in a variety of social service settings. - Examine current social issues and their impact on society, including substance abuse & dependence. - Compare and contrast a variety of family systems - Apply interpersonal skills in helping relationships, including crisis intervention and group dynamics. - Apply case management skills, including documentation, assessment, treatment planning, and the ability to make appropriate referrals.

-Demonstrate the ability to adhere to professional, ethical standards, including confidentiality, sensitivity when working with diverse populations and responsibility for professional growth
+- Articulate behavioral studies concepts for a variety of social service settings - Examine current social issues and their impact on the individual, family, and community levels. - Connect and analyze the intersection of race, class, and gender - Apply interpersonal skills in helping relationships, including crisis intervention and group dynamics. - Apply case management skills, including documentation, assessment, treatment planning, and the ability to make appropriate referrals. - Adhere to professional, ethical standards, including confidentiality, sensitivity when working with diverse populations and responsibility for professional growth.